While Microsoft is hardly leading the connected home charge, it has its own smart home ecosystem in Cortana, its voice assistant.

 The Cortana speaker also features Harman's 360 Sonique far-field voice recognition tech, which uses seven microphones, together with noise reduction and echo cancellation, to pick up what you're saying even when it's noisy.

-The second Cortana device we know about is Johnson Controls' future-retro looking Glas smart thermostat.
-As well as voice controls and that 5.9-inch semi-transparent OLED display, it runs Windows 10 IOT Core and features include checking and changing the temperature (obviously) plus getting info on energy data, weather, calendars and also air quality.
+The second Cortana device was the Johnson Controls' future-retro looking Glas smart thermostat.
+As well as voice controls and that 5.9-inch semi-transparent OLED display, it runs Windows 10 IOT Core and features include checking and changing the temperature (obviously) plus getting info on energy data, weather, calendars and also air quality - for $319.
 Glas will cost $319.
-However, the Glas was supposed to be up for pre-order in spring 2018 and we're tip-toeing into summer at the moment.

 More Cortana devices are coming, that's what.
-We know that HP is building its own Cortana powered smart speaker but that's still shrouded in mystery.
-Partners including Intel, Qualcomm, Allwinner, Synaptics and Tonly are helping to build reference designs for Cortana in the home too.
+We know that HP is building its own Cortana-powered smart speaker but that's still shrouded in mystery.
+Other partners including Intel, Qualcomm, Allwinner, Synaptics and Tonly are helping to build reference designs for Cortana in the home too.